tskit-dev/tutorials/_sources/what_is.md

 ::::

 The tickmarks on the X axis and background shading indicate the genomic positions covered by the trees.
-For just over half the chromosome, from the start until position 580, the relationships between the ten genomes are shown by the first tree.
-The second tree shows the relationships between positions 580 and 833, and the third from position 833 to the end.
-We can say that the first tree spans 580 base pairs, the second 253, and the third 167.
+For the first short portion of the chromosome, from the start until position 189, the relationships between the ten genomes are shown by the first tree.
+The second tree shows the relationships between positions 189 and 546, and the third from position 546 to the end.
+We can say that the first tree spans 189 base pairs, the second 357, and the third 454.

 Multiple trees are needed because of
 [genetic recombination](https://en.wikipedia.org/wiki/Genetic_recombination), which causes